Charles George Beauclerk: Marriage and family

-In 1803 he built his family seat, St Leonard's Lodge, in West Sussex.
-Neighbours included Timothy Shelley at Field Place and Thomas Medwin in Horsham.
+In 1803 he built his family seat, St Leonard's Lodge, in Sussex.
+Neighbours included Timothy Shelley at Field Place and Thomas Medwin at Horsham.
 The Beauclerks circa 1820 travelled en famille to the Continent.
 Charles took the boys to Geneva, while Emily supervised the girls in Pisa.
 Percy Bysshe Shelley and Mary Shelley had made their home in the Italian city, and Emily tried to persuade Percy to come to her soirees, an experience which he did not want to repeat until she called on Mary.
 Medwin, on the other hand, who was seeking a wealthy wife, was happy to attend her sociable evenings.
 He introduced her to Lord Byron (at both their requests).
 Claire Clairmont said Medwin and Emily Beauclerk were the two biggest gossips in Pisa - on which anecdotes Medwin based his Conversations with Byron (1824).
 Edward Ellerker Williams wrote to Edward John Trelawny, attempting to draw him to Pisa:

 The couple are variously recorded as having three sons and six daughters or seven daughters and six sons.
 Their eldest son was Aubrey Beauclerk, an MP, with whom the widowed Mary Shelley was said to be romantically involved.
-Another son, George Robert Beauclerk, was also an MP.
-Their daughter Diana Olivia married Sir Francis Fletcher-Vane, 3rd Baronet of Hutton.
+Their second son, Charles Robert Beauclerk (1802–72) was a barrister and lived at Dover House, Warningcamp in Sussex, who at the age of forty married the daughter of a Cuban judge half his age, Joaquina de Zamora, who was a Roman Catholic.
+Their sons were brought up in her religion, two of whom became Jesuit priests and the youngest, William Topham Sidney Beauclerk (1867–1950), married Lola de Peñalver y Zamora (1875–1972), whose only surviving son, Ralph Beauclerk, succeeded as 6th Marquis de Valero de Urría.
+Another son, George Robert Beauclerk (1803–71), was also an MP.
+Their daughter Diana Olivia married Sir Francis Fletcher-Vane, 3rd Baronet, of Hutton.
 Their daughter Georgiana "Gee" Paul was one of Mary Shelley's closest friends.